 In vSphere 5.5 and earlier, the TLS/SSL endpoints are secured only by a combination of user name, password, and thumbprint.
 Users can replace the corresponding self-signed certificates with their own certificates.
 See the vSphere 5.5 Documentation Center.

-Certificate Mode Description
+Certificate Mode | Description |

-VMware Certificate Authority (default) Use this mode if VMCA provisions all ESXi hosts, either as the top-level CA or as an intermediate CA.
+VMware Certificate Authority (default) | Use this mode if VMCA provisions all ESXi hosts, either as the top-level CA or as an intermediate CA. By default, VMCA provisions ESXi hosts with certificates.
+In this mode, you can refresh and renew certificates from the vSphere Client. |

-Custom Certificate Authority Use this mode if you want to use only custom certificates that are signed by a third-party or enterprise CA.
+Custom Certificate Authority | Use this mode if you want to use only custom certificates that are signed by a third-party or enterprise CA.

 In this mode, you are responsible for managing the certificates.
-You cannot refresh and renew certificates from the vSphere Client.
+You cannot refresh and renew certificates from the

-Note: Unless you change the certificate mode to Custom Certificate Authority, VMCA might replace custom certificates, for example, when you select Renew in the vSphere Client.
+Note: Unless you change the certificate mode to Custom Certificate Authority, VMCA might replace custom certificates, for example, when you select

-Thumbprint Mode vSphere 5.5 used thumbprint mode, and this mode is still available as a fallback option for vSphere 6.x.
+Thumbprint Mode | vSphere 5.5 used thumbprint mode, and this mode is still available as a fallback option for vSphere 6.x.
 In this mode, vCenter Server checks that the certificate is formatted correctly, but does not check the validity of the certificate.
 Even expired certificates are accepted.
+Do not use this mode unless you encounter problems that you cannot resolve with one of the other two modes.
+Some vCenter 6.x and later services might not work correctly in thumbprint mode. |

 Certificate Expiration